 Finally–what is the big-picture improvement that justifies both the cost of your solution or service and the time and risk of changing and retraining your customer’s team?
 If the equipment breakdown issue takes a year to resolve–how many millions of revenue would be lost in that year?
 Perhaps your customer would outsource warehousing if owning their own equipment isn’t that impactful.
 How much revenue gained from tracking IPs?
 1 million revenue vs. $100k to purchase the tech?
 Easy investment.
 The opposite?
 Have fun losing at the finish-line.

-for Product-Centric Sellers, who neglect the business problem, this sale is invisible.
+For Product-Centric Sellers, who neglect the business problem, this sale is invisible.
 Goes totally over your reps’ heads (but never over your customers’ heads).

-These product-centric sellers, they aren’t selling at all . . .
+You see, these product-centric sellers, they aren’t selling at all . . .

 How Much Revenue Are You Losing From Product-Centric Sales Reps?